 History

-Angela "Aya" LoConti became one of the Chapter leaders along with Elizabeth Jones.
+Angela "Aya" LoConti became one of the Chapter leaders along with Elizabeth Jones and others in the East Utica community.
 They were both original charter members and contributed greatly to the chapter in every way.
 The Chapter Officers received The JC Penney Golden Rule Volunteer Award in 1998 as finalists, and a $1,000 donation to the organization in their honor.
-The chapter merged with The New York Southern Tier Chapter in March 1999 in order to meet national criteria.
+The chapter merged with The New York Southern Tier Chapter in March 1999 as a trial merger in order to meet national criteria.
 The merger was dissolved in March 2001 due to membership dissatisfaction and the revitalized organization began operating out of the Arntsen residence in Verona.
 In September of 2005 the Board of Directors voted to end its affiliation with the Lupus Foundation of America and amended the name to Lupus Foundation of Mid and Northern New York, Inc., becoming an independent charitable foundation.

 In 2013 the Board of Directors voted to become a national organization and amend the name to Lupus and Allied Diseases Association, Inc., to broaden the organization's focus to include other diseases of unmet need and redefined its purposes to more clearly reflect its strengths as an advocacy and research supportive entity.
-Research funding is presently given to The Lupus Foundation of America in Washington, DC for both pediatric lupus and mesenchymal stem cell research and to the Lupus Research Alliance in New York, NY for innovative lupus and autoimmune research.
+Research funding is presently given to The Lupus Foundation of America in Washington, DC for pediatric lupus research, the Lupus Research Alliance in New York, NY for innovative lupus research, the Rheumatology Research Foundation in Atlanta, Ga to support The Marc R. Chevrier, MD, PhD, FACR, Lupus Research Memorial Fund Preceptorship Program and Innovative Research Program, the Childhood Arthritis and Rheumatology Research Alliance in Washington, DC for pediatric lupus projects, and the Masonic Medical Research Institute in Utica, NY for lupus research.

 Board of Directors